brianluft/arcadia/project/TASKS.md

     - Mandatory parameter: `FileInfo outputFile`.
 PNG file to write.
     - Optional parameter: `ZoomPath? zoomPath`.
 When omitted it screenshots the whole screen, otherwise it zooms into each grid cell in the path in succession.
     - Procedure
-        0. `SafetyManager.ConfirmScreenshot`
+        - `SafetyManager.ConfirmScreenshot`
+        - Grab `Application.OpenForms` and hide them all.
+Wait 500ms
-        1. Screenshot the primary monitor only.
+        - Screenshot the primary monitor only.
 Include the mouse pointer.
+        - Re-show the forms we hid.
-        2. Calculate the target region of the primary screen via `zoomPath.GetRectangle()`.
+        - Calculate the target region of the primary screen via `zoomPath.GetRectangle()`.
 Crop the screenshot to that rectangle.
-        3. Scale (down _or_ up) to 1080 px height, with width according to the original aspect ratio.
+        - Scale (down _or_ up) to 1080 px height, with width according to the original aspect ratio.
 When scaling down, use a high quality scaling algorithm.
 When scaling up, use a nearest-neighbor algorithm.
-        4. Impose a grid of rectangles on the cropped image per `Coord.NUM_ROWS` and `Coord.NUM_COLUMNS`.
+        - Impose a grid of rectangles on the cropped image per `Coord.NUM_ROWS` and `Coord.NUM_COLUMNS`.
 Draw 2px inverted color grid lines.
-        5. In the dead center of each grid cell, draw a 3x3 inverted color rectangle, with the center pixel of that 3x3 rectangle being the center of the grid cell.
+        - In the dead center of each grid cell, draw a 3x3 inverted color rectangle, with the center pixel of that 3x3 rectangle being the center of the grid cell.
 To the right, write the grid coordinate like "A0" (via `Coord.ToString()`) in small text 12px tall (make that font size a constant in the code so we can tweak it later).
-        6. Save to PNG in `outputFile`.
+        - Save to PNG in `outputFile`.

 - [ ] Create CLI command "screenshot".
     - Optional parameter: `--zoomPath <comma-separated Coords>`.
 Example `--zoomPath A2,B6`